maxthemillion/d3-chart-components/README.md

-# Reusable D3 Line Chart Component for Vue.js
+# d3 chart components

-This repository contains the code for a reusable line chart component written in D3.js and Vue.js.
-Instead of re-writing the chart from scratch each time you build an interactive chart, use this one as a starting point and customize it when you require even more interactivity.
+This repository contains chart components written in D3.js and Vue.js.
+Instead of re-writing the charts from scratch each time you build an interactive chart, use this one as a starting point and customize it when you require even more interactivity.

 It comes with:
 - data bindings to x-axis, y-axis and colors
 - zooming
 - panning
 - annotation markers

-Instead of filling the chart with data on the president's approval ratings, you could just go ahead and put in time series data on electricity prices.
-Instead of re-reading the documentation on D3 each time that you want to add a title on a chart, you can easily pass title texts as opts to the chart component.
+- ...

-## Installation
+## Installation [needs an update]
-Install from npm:
+Install components using npm
-> npm i @maxthemillion/vued3-linechart
+> npm install @bit

 Import to your main.js:
 > import app from '@maxthemillion/vued3-linechart'

-## opts arguments
+## opts arguments [needs an update]
 The opts object of the Linechart component takes the following arguments:
 - dataURL: relative path to the data in csv format (eg. "./data/approval_allpolls.csv")
 - chartTitle: string (eg. "How unpopular is Donald Trump?")